 The Gerber Foundation is not related to Gerber Products Company in any way.
 The Foundation is a private, independent foundation.

 Concept papers are due June 1 and December 1 of each year.
 Determination of interest is generally made within three weeks.

 The Concept paper provides a brief summary of the project, enabling the Foundation to assess how well the proposed research fits with the Foundation’s interests.
-Papers will be evaluated to determine the relevance of the proposed project to the Foundation’s programs and to provide advice on whether to submit a full proposal.
+Papers will be evaluated to determine the relevance of the proposed project to the Foundation’s programs and to provide advice when submitting a full proposal.

 - A cover letter written by a senior officer of the applying organization or from the department chair to which the principal investigator is assigned.
 The letter should include a brief introduction to the investigator(s), the goals of their research, and why they believe this project is a fit with The Gerber Foundation.

 - Project title